Sande Ramage

 Abortion, Godde and spiritual development

 Pregnant, yet deep within I knew I couldn’t give this baby life.
-The decision was made to abort and back then, over 30 years ago, I was unaware of how this experience would influence my spiritual development.
-Now in my…
+The decision was made to abort and way back then I was unaware of how this experience would influence my spiritual development.
+Now, as a much older woman,…

 Unmixed attention: the lifeblood of professional spiritual care